braunfuss/denoising-ims/README.md

 #### Training of own model

 Create your own training dataset, that contains earthquake data with an high SNR and noise data.
 Both datasets are in two different directories, have the same length and sampling frequency.
-For the length and sampling frequency 60 s windows and 100 Hz are recommended.
+For the length and sampling frequency of a P-wave denoiser
+60 s windows and 20 or 100 Hz are recommended.
 For earthquake data, the STanford EArthquake Dataset (STEAD) is recommended starting point (https://github.com/smousavi05/STEAD).
 Note, each waveform is saved as a `.npz` file.
 If available, the earthquake data contain onsets of P- and S-arrivals in samples (`itp` and `its`).
 This only used for validation and in case of waveform records longer then configured sample length to cut the waveform accordingly.
 Save your data e.g. by the folllowing commands for earthquakes and noise, repectively: